-- successfully complete our ongoing and planned preclinical studies; - successfully submit our INDs to the FDA for WTX-124, WTX-330, WTX-613 and any future product candidates; - successfully initiate clinical trials for WTX-124, WTX-330, WTX-613 and any future product candidates; - successfully enroll subjects in, and complete, our planned clinical trials and future clinical trials; - initiate and successfully complete all safety and efficacy studies to obtain U.S. and foreign regulatory approval for our product candidates; - establish clinical and commercial manufacturing capabilities or make arrangements with third party manufacturers for clinical supply and commercial manufacturing; - obtain and maintain patent and trade secret protection or regulatory exclusivity for our product candidates; - launch commercial sales of our products, if and when approved, whether alone or in collaboration with others; - obtain and maintain acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - effectively compete with other therapies;
+- successfully complete our ongoing and planned preclinical studies; - successfully submit our investigational new drug applications, or INDs, to the U.S. Food and Drug Administration, or the FDA, for WTX-330 and any future product candidates; - successfully initiate clinical trials for WTX-124, WTX-330 and any future product candidates; - successfully enroll subjects in, and complete, our planned clinical trials and future clinical trials; - · initiate and successfully complete all safety and efficacy studies to obtain U.S. and foreign regulatory approval for our product candidates; - · establish clinical and commercial manufacturing capabilities or make arrangements with third party manufacturers for clinical supply and commercial manufacturing; - obtain and maintain patent and trade secret protection or regulatory exclusivity for our product candidates; - launch commercial sales of our products, if and when approved, whether alone or in collaboration with others; - · obtain and maintain acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - effectively compete with other therapies; - obtain and maintain healthcare coverage and adequate reimbursement;

-- obtain and maintain healthcare coverage and adequate reimbursement; - enforce and defend intellectual property rights and claims; and - maintain a continued acceptable safety profile of our products following approval.
+- enforce and defend intellectual property rights and claims; and - maintain a continued acceptable safety profile of our products following approval.